Last updated on May 23, 2023

 Jund () takes the best parts of red, green, and black and mixes them together for a brutal combination of big creatures, sacrifice effects, and graveyard play.
 Jund decks can play like “Gruul () plus black,” “Rakdos () plus green,” and “Golgari () plus red” all at the same time.

-The number of Jund commanders has swollen significantly since the release of Streets of New Capenna.
-That means it’s just about time for a refreshed ranking of the best Jund Commanders.
+The number of Jund commanders continues to swell with seemingly every set.
+That means it's just about time for a refreshed ranking of the best Jund Commanders.
 Which ones will top the charts?
 Let’s find out!

 Why Go With a Jund Commander?